mahmutovAR/imagesort/README.md

 ﻿# ImageSort

-This script sorts images by their resolutions into the directories named "Width x Height" (for example, "1920x1080").
+This script sorts images by their resolutions from the INITIAL folder to the TARGET folder.
+In the target folder new directories named "Width x Height" (for example, "1920x1080") will be created.

+* if target folder doesn't exist then it will be created;
-* if folder already exists files will be added there,
+* if folder already exists files will be added there;
-* if the file with the same names already exists, then the new file will be renamed:
+* if the file with the same name already exists, then the new file will be renamed:
-  "({num})" will be added to its name (for example, "wallpaper(3)").
+  "({number})" will be added to its name (for example, "wallpaper(3)").

 All images from the nested directories in the initial folder will be sorted too.

-* Files for which resolution couldn't be determined will be copied or moved to the directory "Not images" in the target folder.
+* files for which resolution couldn't be determined will be copied or moved to the directory "Not images" in the target folder.

 ## To run script: